 (c) COBRA continuation coverage enrollees who voluntarily terminate their COBRA coverage will not be eligible to reenroll in COBRA coverage unless they regain eligibility as described in WAC 182-31-040.
 Those who request to terminate their COBRA coverage must do so in writing.
 COBRA coverage will end on the last day of the month in which the SEBB program receives the termination request or on the last day of the month specified in the COBRA enrollee's termination request, whichever is later.
 If the termination request is received on the first day of the month, COBRA coverage will end on the last day of the previous month;

-(d) A school employee enrolled in a medical flexible spending arrangement (FSA) and the school employee's dependents will have an opportunity to continue making contributions to their medical FSA by electing COBRA if on the date of the qualifying event, as described under 42 U.S.C.
+(d) A school employee enrolled in a medical flexible spending arrangement (FSA) or limited purpose FSA and the school employee's dependents will have an opportunity to continue making contributions to their medical FSA or limited purpose FSA by electing COBRA if on the date of the qualifying event, as described under 42 U.S.C.
 Sec.
-300bb-3, the school employee's medical FSA has a greater amount in remaining benefits than remaining contribution payments for the current year.
+300bb-3, the school employee's medical FSA or limited purpose FSA has a greater amount in remaining benefits than remaining contribution payments for the current year.
 The election must be received by the contracted vendor no later than sixty days from the date the SEBB health plan coverage ended or from the postmark date on the election notice sent by the contracted vendor, whichever is later.
 The first premium payment under COBRA coverage is due to the contracted vendor no later than forty-five days after the election period ends as described above.

 (4) A subscriber's state registered domestic partner and the state registered domestic partner's children may continue SEBB medical, dental, or vision on the same terms and conditions as spouses and other eligible dependents under COBRA as described under RCW 26.60.015.